pmjose/Snowflake_Intelligence_AI_mobile_fiber/README.md

 1. **Network Uptime**
    "What is our network uptime and platform reliability?"

-2. **Data Centre Capacity**
+2. **5G Coverage Analysis**
+   "What is our 5G coverage by UK region and how do we compare to EE and Vodafone?"

+3. **Mobile Network Performance**
-   "What is our data centre capacity and concurrent call handling?"
+   "What are our average 5G download speeds and latency?"

-3. **Carrier Connections**
+4. **IoT Connectivity**
-   "What carrier connections do we have and what's their utilisation?"
+   "How many IoT connections do we have and what are the main use cases?"

-4. **Platform Performance**
-   "What is our platform uptime by service (Horizon, Teams Phone, SIP)?"

 5. **Infrastructure Overview**
    "Where are our data centres located and what's their capacity?"

+---

+### 📱 Mobile & 5G (CTO/CMO)
+1. **Mobile Subscriber Growth**
+   "What is our mobile subscriber count and growth trend?"

+2. **5G Rollout Progress**
+   "What is our 5G rollout status by region?"

+3. **Device Portfolio**
+   "What devices do we offer - iPhone 16, Samsung Galaxy S25, Pixel 9?"

+4. **Mobile Tariffs**
+   "What business mobile plans do we offer and what are the prices?"

+5. **eSIM Adoption**
+   "What is our eSIM adoption rate and which devices support it?"

 ---